ubaid/hs-mt/README.md

->Note: If there is a permission error in running the command, run the following to grant execute permission to the `cli` file:
+>Note: If there is a permission error in running the command, run the following to grant execute permission to the `./bin/hs-mt` file:
 ```
 $ chmod +x ./bin/hs-mt
 ```